-The SRC meet once a week at Recess.
-Whole SRC meetings take place every three weeks and team meetings occur every other week.
+The SRC meet once a week at Lunch.
+Whole SRC meetings take place every week (when necessary) to discuss fundraisers, student voice concerns or ideas raised by the student community.
 Any student or staff member can attend whole SRC meetings to raise an issue, concern or idea for consideration.